Give yourself something to look forward to

 Our primary concern throughout has been to ensure the safety of our guests and to act as quickly as possible to make new arrangements for those impacted, or to provide refunds where necessary.
 Our team has worked exceptionally hard to ensure that this happened with the minimum of fuss.

 Our local partners, most of whom we have worked with for many years, have been outstanding.
-They have worked with our Operations Team to accommodate and assist our guests as events unfolded during their holiday and also when rearranging bookings to alternative dates.
-Together we have been able to secure some high-value benefits for those guests who could not travel and have since postponed.
+They have worked with our Operations Team to accommodate and assist our guests as events unfolded during their holidays and also when rearranging bookings to alternative dates.

 Future bookings and holidays